 Younger kids & toddlers sharing a room:

-If you have a young child and a baby or toddler sharing a room, finding space for their different needs will be necessary to making a shared space work for them.
+If you have a young child and a baby or toddler sharing a room, finding space for their different needs will be necessary to make a shared bedroom work for them.
 Start by looking for furniture that can grow with them and is multi-purpose.

 - A great storage solution is a loft bed.
 Similar to a bunk bed, but missing the lower level bed.
 The additional space that comes with a loft bed allows for different set-ups and versatility in the room.

 - Try moving the crib, a dresser, or desk under the loft bed for an easy storage solution.
 By combining or stacking the bigger furniture items into one space on top of each other, it will help make their room more functional and create more space for additional items.

 - When it comes to the design and style of your young kids’ shared room, think matching not identical.
 Pick a colour pallet and try to stick to it.
 By matching the colours, designs, and patterns used throughout, the room will look like a well designed shared space and not like two rooms that have been thrown together.